SmithEcophysLab/ptee_fall2019/Rubrics/review_rubric.md

 [Literature_Review folder](../Literature_Review/literature_review_description.md)

 ## Grading Rubric (100 points total)
+Both the review paper and oral presentation will be graded using the rubric below.
+The oral presentation should address the primary insights and findings from the review paper, but does not need to cover all the information from the paper.
+As such, the oral presentation will test your ability to summarize the main findings without sacrificing the quality of the work.

 ### Completeness (30 points)
 The review begins with a logical introduction that includes a statement of the